-Does criminal record expungement induce stabilization of housing and employment with concomitant reductions in recidivism?
+Does expungement of a criminal record induce stabilization of housing and employment with concomitant reductions in recidivism?
 Should oversubscribed legal services providers dedicate their scarce resources to meeting the vast demand for assistance in obtaining an expungement under state law?

 A two-site randomized control trial will assign individuals eligible for expungement under state law to different levels of service (self-help materials or attorney representation) from oversubscribed legal services providers.
 If, as anticipated, expungement outcomes differ based on service level, the study will employ an instrumental variables design to infer the effect of expungement on recidivism, housing stability, and employment.